There are numerous Android apps available if you want to indulge in or learn more about hacking

 Aimed at security managers, zANTI is a mobile penetration testing toolkit and risk assessment suite.
 It’s easy enough to use, with a system of guidelines, and with just one push of a button, users can check the risk level of a network.
 The app can simulate an advanced attack and identify malicious techniques that can be used, and it can diagnose vulnerabilities of mobile devices or websites and gaps in defenses.
 It will also uncover various types of attack thanks to a range of customizable network reconnaissance scans.

-This open source hacking app is suitable for novices as it’s easy to use and has an intuitive interface.
+This open-source hacking app is suitable for novices as it’s easy to use and has an intuitive interface.
 This version of WiFikill supports Android 4.0 or later and is for use with rooted devices.
 Its aim is to disable the Internet connection of network hoggers, so if you’re annoyed that other people are connected to the same WiFi network that you are using and slowing down the speed, you can cut their connection and have the full bandwidth to yourself.
 It’s a popular hacking tool and a video tutorial is available at the apk download link if you want to find out more.

 11. WPS CONNECT

-This app can be used for hacking Wi-Fi password from a smartphone.
-After installing this app, you might be able to connect a handful list routers with WPS protocol enabled.
-This app includes several master key for routers which run on wps security mode.
+This app can be used for hacking the Wi-Fi password from a smartphone.
+After installing this app, you might be able to connect a handful of list routers with WPS protocol enabled.
+This app includes several master key for routers which run on WPS security mode.
 This is a good app to verify your WPS network vulnerable to bypass password and connect other devices to the Wi-Fi network.

 Many of these apps have been designed for ethical hacking and we recommend that you keep that in mind and use them responsibly.
 While malicious hacking is commonplace, it’s important to acknowledge that by learning more about hacking you can help to protect your own devices from being hacked.
 Therefore, our selection of the best hacking apps for Android will enable you to be more informed about the subject.
 If you have a favorite hacking app that we haven’t included in our picks, drop us a comment if you want to recommend it to other readers.